pepkit/pepspec/docs/looper/developer-tutorial/writing-a-pipeline-interface.md

 Dry run, not submitted
 ```

-The file path is

-Looper is computing this based on the size of file listed in `file_path`.
+Looper is computing this suze based on the size of file listed in `file_path`.

-and now if you look at the job script that was created, it pulled the largest file parameters:
+Now, look at the job script that was created, which contains the parameters for large files:

 ```sh
 cat results/submission/count_lines_usa.sub